![]() deutsches Glossar |

 INTERLOCKING TABLE

-Another term for a locking table.
+Another term for a route control table.

 INTERLOCKING TOWER